Turner

 Turner shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Turner's educational attainment exceeds broader benchmarks significantly.
-Among residents aged 15+, 69.4% hold university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
-This high level positions Turner strongly for knowledge-based opportunities.
+Turner's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 69.4% have university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
 Bachelor degrees are most prevalent at 37.8%, followed by postgraduate qualifications (25.6%) and graduate diplomas (6.0%).
+Technical qualifications make up 10.9%, with advanced diplomas at 5.4% and certificates at 5.5%.

-Technical qualifications represent 10.9%, comprising advanced diplomas (5.4%) and certificates (5.5%).
-Educational participation is notably high, with 31.8% of residents currently enrolled in formal education.
+Educational participation is high, with 31.8% of residents currently enrolled in formal education.
 This includes 20.7% in tertiary education, 3.8% in primary education, and 3.1% pursuing secondary education.

 Frequently Asked Questions - Education